Save Our magnificant Swans on Lake Mallalieu

 Bottoms up!

-Proposed dredging up to 4-feet deep in northeast Lake Mallalieu would remove the shallow-water critical habitat that our protected trumpeter swans require for over-wintering.
+Dredging up to 4-feet deep in northeast Lake Mallalieu would have removed the shallow-water critical habitat that our protected trumpeter swans require for over-wintering.

 Here, our trumpeters feed on aquatic plants by dipping their heads and necks below the water and using their beaks to uproot vegetation from the lakebed--and sometimes they go "bottoms up".